 If you love relatively expensive arcade games (like Dance Dance Revolution, Time Crisis, Mario Kart, Air Hockey, or even that Jurassic Park shooting game), then head here to play until you can’t play no mo’.
 My favorite at Game Nest?
-Hogging the Dance Dance Revolution machines (free dancing working, how can I resist).
+Hogging the Dance Dance Revolution machines (free dancing workout–how could I resist).

 VISIT M&M WORLD LAS VEGAS